ev2900/GitHub_Insigths_History/README.md

 1. Set up a personal access token

+The script that collects the page views and unique visitors for each GitHub repository requires push access in order to see the traffic stats.
+The script uses a GitHub person access token to authenticate.

-2. Run the python script
+3. Run the python script